jekkilekki/reactnd-would-you-rather/README.md

 The following list are things I'm contemplating for future development:

+- Add screenshots to Home view and README
 - `DELETE_QUESTION` functionality
   - For users to delete their own questions
   - If an `admin` role is implemented, to delete any asked questions